rust-community/rustbridge/workshops/mondrian-pattern/README.md

 TODO: Complex example: More subdivisions

-To fill a given rectangular _canvas_ we can fill it with a pattern that satisfies the criteria of the definition via these steps:
+To fill a given rectangular _canvas_ with a pattern that satisfies the criteria of the definition we can use these steps:

 1. Make vertical/horizontal subdivisions so that rectangular sub-regions emerge.
 2. Paint each sub-region with a coloured rectangle and paint a black border around it.